samayo/Autolog/README.md

   "email"  => "user@example.com"
 ]))->watch(true);
 ```
-Now, you can set a cronjob that executes the above script every hour then
+Now, you can set a cronjob that executes the above script every min/hour then
-autolog will mail you new errors that it finds in /var/log/{nginx/php/mariadb}/.
+you'll get a new mail everytime a new error is logged in /var/log/...

-It is important to create a simple `access.txt` file so autolog can keep
+It is important give the `access.log` a file where the last time like: nginx.log is accessed.
-the timestamp of it's last error checks.
+This is because to detect new error, you must store the timestamp of the last time we check nginx.log
+So, if the mtime for nginx file is not the same as we have stored, it means a new log is found ~

-##### License: MIT
+#### License: MIT
 [autolog_archive]: http://github.com/samayo/autolog/releases